containernetworking/cni.dev/content/plugins/current/main/bridge.md

 * `ipam` (dictionary, required): IPAM configuration to be used for this network.
 For L2-only network, create empty dictionary.
 * `promiscMode` (boolean, optional): set promiscuous mode on the bridge.
 Defaults to false.
 * `vlan` (int, optional): assign VLAN tag.
 Defaults to none.
 * `preserveDefaultVlan` (boolean, optional): indicates whether the default vlan must be preserved on the veth end connected to the bridge.
-Defaults to true.
+Defaults to false.
 * `vlanTrunk` (list, optional): assign VLAN trunk tag.
 Defaults to none.
 * `enabledad` (boolean, optional): enables duplicate address detection for the container side veth.
 Defaults to false.
 * `macspoofchk` (boolean, optional): Enables mac spoof check, limiting the traffic originating from the container to the mac address of the interface.
 Defaults to false.